Cristina Neagu: Comeback and later career

 After nearly two-and-a-half years of injuries, Neagu again reached the final stage of the Champions League, this time in 2014 with Montenegrin side Budućnost.

 On 21 December 2014, she was awarded best left back of the 2014 European Championship.
 She was also among the tournament top goalscorers, ranking second.

 After an outstanding 2013–14 season, she got nominated again for the IHF World Player of the Year Award, but this time she lost to Eduarda Amorim being named second best player in the world with 25.8% of the votes.

 Neagu won her first Champions League trophy in 2015 after an outstanding season, topping the goalscorers list alongside Andrea Penezić and being voted the best left back of the competition.

 She was named MVP player at the 2015 World Championship in Denmark, where she scored 63 goals – being the top goalscorer in the competition.

 Neagu reached the final stage of the Champions League three times (in 2010, 2014 and 2015).
 She has been a member of the European Championship All-Star Team three times (2010, 2014 and 2016).
 She received a bronze medal at the 2010 European Championship, being also the top scorer of the competition and having the most assists.

 A bad injury sidelined Neagu once again in the final main round match against Hungary at the 2018 European Championship when she was in a commanding position to finish as top scorer.
 She tore her ACL and had to undergo surgery on her right knee.

 During Neagu's final professional match in Bucharest on 8 June 2025, Romanian president Nicușor Dan made an appearance, praising her career.

 Personal life

-Neagu is a huge football fan and a big supporter of local team FCSB, and attends their matches at the Arena Națională stadium.
+Neagu is a fan of football and a supporter of local team FCSB.
+She attends their matches at the Arena Națională stadium.